Philip Joseph Hughes Jr.: Trials

 On April 3, 1980, Hughes was found guilty of the first degree murder of Lisa Beery.
 A jury ruled on April 8, 1980 that Hughes was legally sane during the time of the murder.
 Dr. Hugh Winig testified that Hughes had, "an actual need to kill someone and have sex with them after they were dead."
 Hughes was sentenced to life in prison on May 21, 1980.

 On October 14, 1980, six months after his first murder conviction, Hughes was found guilty of the first degree murders of Maureen Field and Letitia Fagot.
 On November 25, 1980, a Superior Court judge sentenced Hughes to two concurrent life sentences, calling him "a dangerous man to society."

-In both cases, Hughes ex-wife, Suzanne Perrin, testified against him.
+In both cases, Hughes’s ex-wife, Suzanne Perrin, testified against him.
 She was granted immunity for her testimony, despite her participation, which included providing Hughes with a list of potential victims, kidnapping, and the disposing of Field's body.

 On August 12, 1983, the state Court of Appeal upheld the murder conviction of Hughes for the Contra Costa slayings.

 After seven parole hearings from 1985 to 2006, Hughes began voluntarily waiving his right to hearings.
 In 2015, he stipulated that he was not suitable for parole, agreeing not to request a new parole hearing until 2025.